Sofoklis1/courses/bootstrap/README.md

 The viewport meta tag:

 * Ensures that the screen width is set to the device width and the content is rendered with this width in mind
-* Ensure proper rendering and touch zooming
+* Ensures proper rendering and touch zooming

 ## Bootstrap's Grid System